adbedada/geepy/README.md

 ## geepy

-Geepy is built up on Google Earth Engine's python api with a goal in mind of simplifying access to imagery for an area of interest.
-This is done by allowing users to leverage ESRI's shapefile for cropping an image.
+Geepy is built up on Google Earth Engine's python api with a goal in mind of simplifying the process to access imagery for a particular area of our interest.

-Geepy also lets users download certain products for a time-series analysis.
+The tool allows users to leverage ESRI's shapefile to crop and interact with a product.

-Images can be extracted resolution by the temporal resolution of the product (e.g, 16-day, pentad, 1-day...).
+Geepy also lets users download certain products for a time-series analysis by subsetting and cropping images with respect to their temporal resolution (e.g, 16-day, pentad, 1-day...).

  ##### Installation